-RAP clients pay only 30 percent of their monthly income toward rent, with the Coalition providing small monthly rental subsidies to cover the balance.
+RAP clients pay a carefully budgeted amount of their monthly income toward rent, with the Coalition providing monthly rental subsidies of either $300 for single adults or $450 for families.
 Our case managers help clients find decent, livable apartments that they will be able to afford on their own once they graduate from the program.

 During their two-year participation in RAP, clients meet monthly with our case managers to develop and implement strategies to increase their job skills, earning potential and ability to independently carry their rent payments after graduating from the program.

 If you are a Housing Specialist or Case Manager interested in making a referral, click here for a list of documents required to do so.
 Please note, self-referrals can also be accepted by fax or email, as long as homelessness, employment and income criteria are met and all required documents are submitted for consideration.
 More information about eligibility for RAP can be found here.